 Early, consistent training is the best way to create a well-behaved Schipperke.
-The intelligent breed is often stubborn, and it can be a challenge to convince them to cooperate without proper motivation.
+The intelligent breed is often stubborn, and convincing them to cooperate can be a challenge without proper motivation.
 Working to minimize barking, socializing with people and other animals, and basic obedience should be priorities.

 Giving the Schipperke a job to do is a perfect way to win good behavior.
 Agility, advanced tricks, and obedience can give the Schip a sense of purpose.
 Many Schipperkes like to stand on their hind legs, which can make a good starting point for advanced tricks.
 They've been used as assistance dogs, on search and rescue teams, and as herding dogs.

 Sporting Dog Training

 Schipperkes maintain their hunting instinct and may enjoy participating in barn hunt activities, but they aren’t ideal as a sporting dog for other forms of hunting.

 Are Schipperkes natural bobtails?

 Do Schipperkes come in colors other than black?